Series-movers

 Series-mate in 13

 White plays the sequence in a series-mate problem, and the goal is to mate Black in the specified number of moves.
-So Black does not move at all in this type.
-In 151, a plausible plan is for White to promote one pawn to a queen for Qxg7 mate, using the second promoted piece to guard g7 and to shield the black king from check when the queening occurs.
+So Black does not move at all in this sub-genre.
+In 151, a plausible plan for White is to promote one pawn to a queen for Qxg7 mate, while using a second promoted piece to guard g7 and to shield the black king from check when the queening occurs.
 But this will not solve in time, e.g. 1.d4 2.d5 3.d6 4.d7 5.d8=B 6.Kb1 7.b4 8.b5 9.b6 10.b7 11.b8=Q 12.Qb7 13.Bf6 14.Qxg7 – one move over the limit.
-Instead, the solution sees White promoting to a pair of the least powerful pieces: 1.d4 2.b4 3.b5 4.b6 5.b7 6.b8=S 7.Sd7 8.Sf6 9.d5 10.d6 11.d7 12.d8=S 13.Sf7.
-The need to unpin each pawn in turn helps bring about the precise order of moves, and such a unique sequence is a requirement for all sound series-movers.
+The solution instead requires White to promote to a pair of the least powerful pieces: 1.d4 2.b4 3.b5 4.b6 5.b7 6.b8=S 7.Sd7 8.Sf6 9.d5 10.d6 11.d7 12.d8=S 13.Sf7.
+The two white units unpin each other in turn and this helps to bring about the unique move order.

 Schach-Echo 1976